LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Experiments

 \subsection{Implementation and Evaluation Metrics}

 The pre-processing for the two datasets follows~\cite{liu2021cascade}.
-For normalization, the CT-values are truncated to [-1024 HU, 1500 HU].
-The following data augmentations are performed during training: horizontal and vertical flips, translation, and rotation around $z$-axis.
-For each case of the OpenKBP dataset, the OAR masks (7 channels) and the merged target (1 channel) are concatenated with the CT scan (1 channel) as a $9\times 128\times 128\times 128$ tensor and fed into the dose prediction models.
-And for the AIMIS dataset, the input consists of OAR masks (5 channels), CT scan (1 channel), and target volume (2 channels) and body (1 channel).
+For normalization, the CT values are truncated to [-1024 HU, 1500 HU].
+The following data augmentations are performed during training: horizontal and vertical flips, translation, and rotation around the $z$-axis.
+For each sample of the OpenKBP dataset, the OAR masks (7 channels) and the merged target (1 channel) are concatenated with the CT scan (1 channel) as a $9\times 128\times 128\times 128$ tensor and fed into the dose prediction models.
+For the AIMIS dataset, the input consists of OAR masks (5 channels), CT scan (1 channel), target volume (2 channels), and body (1 channel).

-For U-NAS, in the searching process, we first train the super network for $8\times 10^4$ iterations using an Adam optimizer with an initial learning rate of $3\times 10^{-4}$, and a weight decay of $1\times 10^{-4}$.
+For the U-NAS search process, we first train the super--network for $8\times 10^4$ iterations using an Adam optimizer with an initial learning rate of $3\times 10^{-4}$, and a weight decay of $1\times 10^{-4}$.
 After that, the architecture parameters $\alpha$ are determined from the super network on the validation set.
-We repeat the searching process multiple times with different random seeds to obtain various architectures.
+We repeat the search process multiple times with different random seeds to obtain various architectures.
 Then we re-train the searched models on the training set for $8\times 10^4$ iterations with a learning rate of $3\times 10^{-4}$.
 For KDA-Net, we train the student network for $6\times 10^4$ iterations using an Adam optimizer with an initial learning rate of $1\times 10^{-5}$ and weight decay of $1\times 10^{-4}$.

 We use the official evaluation codes to validate the proposed method.
-Specifically, for the OpenKBP dataset, the evaluation metircs include: (1) dose error, which calculates the mean absolute error (MAE) between the dose prediction and its corresponding ground-truth plan with mean absolute error; and (2) DVH error, which calculates the absolute error of the DVH curves between the prediction and ground truth.
-According to~\cite{babier2020openkbp}, \{D99, D50 D1\} for PTVs and \{D0.01cc, Dmean\} for OARs are selected to measure the similarity of DVH curves in this task.
-And for the AIMIS dataset, the evaluation is performed by measuring dose error with the mean squared error (MSE).
+Specifically, for the OpenKBP dataset, the evaluation metrics include (1) dose error, which calculates the mean absolute error (MAE) between the dose prediction and its corresponding ground-truth plan, and (2) DVH error, which calculates the absolute error of the DVH curves between the prediction and ground truth.
+According to~\cite{babier2020openkbp}, \{D99, D50 D1\} for the PTVs and \{D0.01cc, Dmean\} for the OARs are selected to measure the similarity of the DVH curves in this task.
+For the AIMIS dataset, the evaluation is performed by measuring dose error with the mean squared error (MSE).
 In addition, We use a paired t-test to calculate the statistical significance of the results.